solrac97gr/goarchtest/docs/REAL_WORLD_EXAMPLES.md

 ![Dependency Graph Example](../examples/generate_graph/dependency_graph.png)

-This visualization clearly shows the dependency flow between packages, making it easier to:
+This visualization shows the dependency flow between packages.
+In this example:
+- `domain` has no dependencies, as expected in Clean Architecture
+- `application` depends on `domain`, which is correct
+- `infrastructure` depends on `domain`, which is actually a violation of Clean Architecture principles
+- `presentation` depends on `application`, which is the correct flow

+This sample project doesn't strictly adhere to Clean Architecture principles, which is why we see the infrastructure directly depending on domain.
+In proper Clean Architecture, infrastructure should implement interfaces defined in the domain layer, not depend directly on domain entities.

+Having this visualization makes it easier to:
 - Verify architectural boundaries
-- Identify violations (e.g., if domain depended on infrastructure)
+- Identify violations (like the infrastructure→domain dependency seen here)
 - Communicate architectural design to team members
 - Document the current state of your architecture